-- It is a mature application of bioinformatics to predict T_m, using the nucleotide sequences and the principles of nucleic acid thermodynamics. - The melting temperature is correlated with the free energy (ΔG°), which can be predicted by a fast and effective algorithm (Rehmsmeier et al., RNA, 2004). - The more negative the free energy is (i.e. the larger the absolute value is), the higher is T_m,namely the ASO-mRNA pair is more likely to be stable.
+- It is a mature application of bioinformatics to predict T_m using the nucleotide sequences and the principles of nucleic acid thermodynamics and dynamic programming. - The melting temperature is correlated with the free energy (ΔG°), which can be predicted by a fast and effective algorithm (Rehmsmeier et al., RNA, 2004). - The more negative the free energy is (i.e. the larger the absolute value is), the higher is T_m,namely the ASO-mRNA pair is more likely to be stable .

-Human mRNAsFree Energy
+Human mRNAs (kcal/mol) ATTCCCCTTCCACTITICA

+Mu oilyex byllet oligie AUGGLLUGGALUULA -32.0

-(kcal/mol)My silver-bullet oligo
+My silver-bullet oligo (5'-3') AUGGCCUGG U CUUCA -28.5

-(5'-3')AUGGCCUGGACUUCA-32.8AUGGCCUGGUCUUCA-28.5AUGGCCUGCUCUUCA-23.7AUGGCCACCACUUCA-20.2
+TGAAGTCCAGGCCAT AUGGCCUG CU CUUCA -23.7

+AUGGCCACCACUUCA -20.2

+• • •